juboba/epx/README.md

-It stores named commands, along with optional environment variables and a flag to use `compilation-mode`, directly in each project's `/.dir-locals.el` file.
+It stores named commands, along with optional environment variables and a flag to use `compilation-mode`, directly in each project's
+root: in `.dir-locals.el` or  `.epx.eld` file.
 You get interactive commands to easily add, remove, and run these project tasks.

 # Features